jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (6) This section does not prevent money raised by, or paid to, a licensed promoter being paid into the society’s bank account if the payment is permitted by the licensed promoter’s agreement with the society.

 ### 212 Trust account must be audited
-A licensed promoter’s trust account must be audited by a chartered accountant (within the meaning of section 19 of the New Zealand Institute of Chartered Accountants Act 1996) at the times and in the manner prescribed by regulations made under section 219.
+A licensed promoter’s trust account must be audited by a qualified auditor (within the meaning of section 35 of the Financial Reporting Act 2013) at the times and in the manner prescribed by regulations made under section 219.

 ### 213 Licensed promoter must render account to society
 (1) A licensed promoter must render an account to the society that sets out, in full, particulars of—